 Josh is a graduate of University of Plymouth, undertaking a M.Sc. in Environmental Consultancy.
 He has worked in ecological consultancy since 2013, undertaking field surveys for a variety of species and habitats, data analysis, digital mapping, and report writing.

 Sofia Sanchez, M.Sc.
 CIEEM Qualifying Member – Assistant Ecologist

-Sofia joined the Bernwood Ecology team in March 2020.
+Sofia joined the Bernwood Ecology team in March 2020, and holds a Natural England licence (Class 1) for great crested newts.
 Prior to Bernwood Ecology, Sofia worked as a seasonal surveyor conducting great crested newt and bat surveys, and volunteered with a range of charities and other organisations such as the People’s Trust for Endangered Species and The Parks Trust in Milton Keynes.

 Zoe joined the Bernwood Ecology team in July 2021.
 Zoe has experience in surveying multiple ecosystems, mammal ecology, freshwater ecology of macroinvertebrates; and is proficient in data analysis, report writing and map creation.
 She is looking to improve her ecological surveying skills and is currently working towards her great crested newt and bat class licences.

 A recent Master’s graduate in Biology of the University of St Andrews, Zoe created a habitat suitability map for the reintroduction of swift fox in NE Montana.
 Her abilities have been recognised with the “Andrew Oliver Memorial Prize”, awarded to students distinguished for biological field studies.